 Paranormal Activity 2

-If you remember, Paranormal Activity follows young couple, Katie (Katie Featherston) and Micah (Micah Sloat), who are haunted by a presence in their home.
+The plot: If you remember, Paranormal Activity follows young couple, Katie (Katie Featherston) and Micah (Micah Sloat), who are haunted by a presence in their home.
 To catch the demonic force in action, the couple set up a camera in their bedroom and encounter evidence that suggests the energy is connected to Katie's family.
 The scare factor of the original relied heavily on the shaky documentary-style, single-cam.
-It didn't hurt that, ala Blair Witch Project, people believed the story was for realz.
+It didn't hurt that, ala Blair Witch Project

 This time around, Micah and Katie return, but not as the main characters.
 Instead, the film begins shortly after Katie’s sister Kristi (Sprague Grayden), her husband Dan (Brian Boland), his daughter (Molly Ephraim) and baby son Hunter move into a new home.
 After the family is apparently burglarized, Dan installs security cams throughout the house.
 This break from the single, shaky cam style of its predecessor but maintains the voyeuristic observer experience - while also introducing an eerie, bird's eye viewpoint on the action.